 - The V-I curve for a complete model of a diode is shown in a given figure.

-- The graph in forward bias is like a slop due to increment in a voltage drop across the dynamic resistance with the increase in current.
+- The graph in forward bias is like a slope due to an increment in a voltage drop across the dynamic resistance with the increase in current.

 - The given below mathematical expression is for a complete model of a silicon diode.